weaveworks/weave-gitops-docs/docs/examples/sock-shop.md

 For a quick turnaround (during development or for testing) `NONE` does the trick.
 The application is being managed via GitOps, so any changes made in the application repository will be applied to the cluster when they are merged.

 The application can also be deployed via a helm chart.
 Applications defined in helm charts can be deployed from either helm repositories or git repositories.
 In the case of the *Sock Shop* application, a helm chart is included in the `GitHub` repository.
 We only need to make minor changes to the command we used above to switch to a helm chart, but using a helm chart for *Sock Shop* requires the target namespace to exist before deploying.
 By default, the chart would be deployed into the `wego-system` namespace (since we know it exists), but we'd like to put it in the `sock-shop` namespace.
-So, before we run `gitops app add`, we'll run:
+So, before we run `gitops add app`, we'll run:

 ```console
 kubectl create namespace sock-shop